Australian motoring blog

 [Source: Autosport | Pic: theSwitchback]

-1. 3 Responses to “MINI and Prodrive ready to announce WRC entry”
+3 replies on “MINI and Prodrive ready to announce WRC entry”

 That is fabulous news.
 Great to see another manufacturer seeing the value in rallying and comming to the party.